West Papua Report

 |

-The respected UK-based Indonesian human rights organization Tapol has
+The respected UK-based Indonesian human rights organization Tapol has translated

-Committee (KNPB) is charged with rebellion (makar) under Article 106 of
+West Papua National Committee (KNPB) is charged with rebellion (makar)

-the Criminal Code for allegedly seeking secession.
-The
+under Article 106 of the Criminal Code for allegedly seeking secession.
+The prosecutors

-Yeimo "demanded independence for West Papua, rejected
+independence for West Papua, rejected special autonomy, and called

-review of the 1969 Act of Free Choice He also called for the release of
+for a referendum, and a review of the 1969 Act of Free Choice He also called

-all political prisoners, both those tried as well as
+prisoners, both those tried as well as those not yet tried."

 Outside the court house after the hearing, witness Marcho Tabuni, told

-journalists on behalf of the West Papua National Committee (KNPB) that Yeimo's
+journalists on behalf of the West Papua National Committee (KNPB) that

-arrest and "detention had taken place without any
+had taken place without any proof....
+He

-proof....
-He said that Article 28 of the Indonesian
+said that Article 28 of the Indonesian Constitution upholds the right to

-Constitution upholds the right to freedom of expression.
-He called for greater
+freedom of expression.
+He called for greater space in West Papua for basic

-space in West Papua for basic freedoms, for the withdrawal of the military,"
+freedoms, for the withdrawal of the military," and

-and the unconditional release of all Papuan political prisoners.
+the unconditional release of all Papuan political prisoners.

 Article 106 of the Indonesian criminal code which criminalizes peaceful